jamesbenharris/flamcon/README.md

 The following hardware was used for testing and training the model.

-1. 2 A6000 GPU's 48GB memory for development/testing
+1. 2 A6000 GPU's 48GB memory for development
 2. 8 A6000 GPU's 48GB memory for training
+3. 1 A6000 GPU 48GB memory for testing

 ### Data